-With the support of the United States Agency for International Development, NARUC assists the National Electric Power Regulatory Authority of Pakistan (NEPRA) and the Oil and Gas Regulatory Authority of Pakistan (OGRA) to enhance their regulatory capacity.
-The partnership focuses on sharing best practices and providing a platform for regulatory dialogue to support sound legal, technical, and regulatory frameworks.
+With the support of the United States Agency for International Development, NARUC assisted the National Electric Power Regulatory Authority of Pakistan (NEPRA) and the Oil and Gas Regulatory Authority of Pakistan (OGRA) to enhance their regulatory capacity.
+The partnership focused on sharing best practices and providing a platform for regulatory dialogue to support sound legal, technical, and regulatory frameworks.

-Through the partnership, NARUC is contributing to a broader effort for NEPRA to enhance regulatory frameworks as the country transitions towards a competitive wholesale market and OGRA to improve their existing internal functions and processes to reflect international standards and practices.
+Through the partnership, NARUC contributed to a broader effort for NEPRA to enhance regulatory frameworks as the country transitions towards a competitive wholesale market and for OGRA to improve its existing internal functions and processes to reflect international standards and practices.